 I am a postdoc currently working at the University of Natural Resources and Life Sciences (BOKU) in Vienna, Austria.
-I have a background in geography with a specialisation in remote sensing, but my research has strong ties to landscape ecology.
+I have a background in geography with a specialisation in remote sensing, but my research has strong ties to landscape and macrosystem ecology.
 I am particularly interested in understand the dynamics of forests at the landscape- and macro-scale, that is how and why forests change through space and time.
 As trees are long-living organisms, I mostly work with long satellite time series, such as from the Landsat archive.
-However, I increasingly rely also on other remote sensing and in-situ data sets, such as Lidar data, meteorological records, dendroecological records, or even simulation models.
-That way, I hope to facilitate our understanding of the complex dynamics of forest ecosystems and their underlying drivers at temporal and spatial scales yet hardly tackled by the scientific community.
+However, I increasingly use additional data and methods, including Lidar, dendroecology and simulation modelling.
+That way, I hope to facilitate our understanding of the complex dynamics of forests at temporal and spatial scales yet hardly tackled by the scientific community.

-My free-time is mainly occupied by climbing, hiking, or skiing, which I try to document here.
+My free-time is mainly occupied by climbing, hiking and skiing, which I try to document here.
 I also enjoy cooking and a good bottle of wine after spending the day outside.